July 2014–June 2020

 Supplemental funding for this study was provided by the Bill & Melinda Gates Foundation.

 The Study Design

-This descriptive study is principally built around a nationally representative survey of institutions.
-However, other important sources of evidence will include qualitative interviews with institutional and state-level representatives; information drawn from existing data and research; and a detailed analysis of developmental students at a large, multi-campus, for-profit institution.
+The descriptive study was principally built around a nationally representative survey of approximately 1,100 open-access and nonselective institutions, which was administered in 2016.
+It also relied on interview data collected from nearly 130 institutional and state-level representatives; information drawn from existing data and research; and detailed administrative data on students enrolled in developmental education at a large, multi-campus, for-profit institution.

 A September 2017 paper found that institutions are integrating a range of instructional, course management, and student support technologies into their developmental education programs.
 Decisions to implement new technology were often driven by cost considerations, in addition to expectations about the technology’s effectiveness.

 A brief released in February 2018 summarized early findings from the survey.
 The survey found that there has been a significant move away from a sole reliance on standardized tests to place students into developmental courses.
 More than half of community colleges now use multiple measures in some form to place students.
 More community colleges are also offering developmental courses that use reformed instructional models such as multiple math pathways, integrated reading and writing, corequisite remediation, and other types of compressed courses.

 The final report found that many colleges are experimenting with changes to traditional developmental education and have implemented a variety of instructional reforms.
 Compressed developmental courses, diverse math options aligned with students’ careers, and integrated reading and writing instruction are among the most prevalent interventions across the country.
 Despite widespread experimentation, however, the researchers found that the reforms still typically reach less than half of students on campus.